EXTENDED BUSINESS HOURS

 To get the step-by-step process, we asked our friends over at Appliance Educator.

-1. Measure the dimensions of your kitchen
+2. Measure the dimensions of your kitchen

 Measure the height of your kitchen (floor to ceiling).
 Subtract the height of your countertop, and subtract an extra 30-36 inches.
 The difference will be the height of your custom range hood cover.
 Refer to your range hood owner’s manual for recommendations.

-2. Measure the dimensions of the range hood insert
+3. Measure the dimensions of the range hood insert

 Consider the space between your hood and your cabinets and choose the panel sizes accordingly.

-3. Choose a hood shape
+4. Choose a hood shape

-There are three basic hood styles; boxed, curved, and inclined
+There are three basic hood styles: boxed, curved, and inclined

-4. Build out range hood frame
+5. Build out the range hood frame

 Building out the frame first will allow you to minimize common measurement mistakes.
 Start from the base and move up.
 Make sure that the base is strong enough to support the weight of the range hood

-5. Build out range hood cover
+6. Build out the range hood cover

 Use Grade A or B plywood - which is less likely to warp and splinter - to wrap around the frame.
 Secure each section with brad nails.